 I also don't understand the use of the tin cloth on the back as it will wear faster than the twill (but then the water run off issue will go away, I guess!).
 Why use the sometimes greasy and thin tin cloth on the only part of the bag that will rub against you all day?

 The shoulder strap irritated me.
-When wearing a light shirt, the strap slipped and rubbed a bit.
+When wearing a light shirt, the strap slipped constantly as I moved and rubbed a bit.
 I thought it was just me at first (I am a delicate petal as my wife always tells me), but after a while it really became noticeable.
-Having tried the more comfortable leather strap, I switched back to the nylon with a Domke shoulder pad and it is now the most comfortable set up I can remember using.
+Having tried the thinner leather strap, I switched back to the nylon with a Domke shoulder pad and it is now the most comfortable set up I can remember using.

 There is nowhere to put even a small tablet except the exposed rear pocket unless you lose a camera or lens space.
 Not an issue for me.